umk/phishell/README.md

 2. **Signaling Readiness**: After listing the tools, the provider must print an empty line to indicate that it is ready to process tool calls.

 3. **Processing Tool Calls**: The provider must read input from `Stdin`, one line at a time, where each line represents a tool call.
 Once the tool call is processed, the provider must print the response to `Stdout`, with each response appearing on a separate line and preserving the call ID to ensure matching of requests and responses.

-4. **Posting Asynchronous Messages**: The provider may optionally post asynchronous messages to `Stdout`, one message per line.
-These messages can represent events occurring outside the context of tool calls.
-Providers that do not implement tools but only post events are also valid.

 Tool calls may be processed concurrently, and responses can be returned out of order.
 The Phi Shell applies timeouts while waiting for responses from the provider.